A few weeks ago, I shared an article about annual planning (and how Capitalogix does it.)

 Create Healthier Habits.

 It is easy to follow a routine.
 So, here's another tip ... make your routine better.
-Here are some examples of things you could do to make being healthier happen with less effort.
+Here are some examples of things you could do to make 'being healthier' happen with less effort.

 - Pre-sort your vitamins into daily doses, and keep them by the coffee machine.

 - Buy healthy snacks, like fruit, raw nuts, or organic energy bars (instead of chips).
-If Doritos aren't in your house, it's hard to eat them on any regular basis.

-- Meet with friends at the gym or a hiking spot rather than a bar or restaurant.
+- Meet with friends at the gym or a hiking spot rather than at a bar or restaurant.

 You get the idea.
 Get in the habit of looking for ways to create better habits.
 What habits could you alter slightly to make a big difference?
 Which things can you automate or outsource?

-For two books about the subject, I recommend Tiny Habits by B.J.
-Fogg and Willpower Doesn't Work by Benjamin Hardy.
+For three books about the subject, I recommend Tiny Habits by B.J.
+Fogg, Willpower Doesn't Work by Benjamin Hardy, or Atomic Habits by James Clear.

 Focus on Your Progress.